wasny0ps/Ethernaut-Challenges/Challenges/King/README.md

 }
 ```

 First thing first is as always solidity version and import our target contract's file into attack contract.
 After that, get the instance of target contract and call it with sending more than king's prize in the constructor.
-When the ``call`` method works, the target contract sends ether to our contract and our fallback() function revert to transaction.
+When the ``call`` method works, the target contract will send ether to ex king's address and updated the attack contract as new king.
+Also, when someone wants to be a new king of target contract, he/she won't be a new king because of our fallback() function will have blocked this process.

+To explain more clearly, if the target contract change to kingship as different from attack contract, it will send ether to this contract but in the fallback() will have reverted to transaction.
 In this way, we'll stay king of the target contract every time.

 ### Attack Senario